-Given two same sized arrays A and B (both arrays contain distinct elements individually but may have some common elements), task is to form a third (or result) array of same size.
-The result array should have maximum n elements from both array.
-It should have chosen elements of A first, then chosen elements of B in same order as they appear in original arrays.
+Given two same-sized arrays A and B (both arrays contain distinct elements individually but may have some common elements), the task is to form a third (or result) array of the same size.
+The resulting array should have maximum n elements from both arrays.
+It should have chosen elements of A first, then chosen elements of B in the same order as they appear in original arrays.
 If there are common elements, then only one element should be present in res and priority should be given to A.

 Input : A = [ 9 7 2 3 6 ] B = [ 7 4 8 0 1 ] Output : res = [9 7 6 4 8] res has maximum n elements of both A and B such that elements of A appear first (in same order), then elements of B. Also 7 is common and priority is given to A's 7.
 Input : A = [ 6 7 5 3 ] B = [ 5 6 2 9 ] Output : res = [ 6 7 5 9 ]

 1) Create copies of both arrays and sort the copies in decreasing order.